6 Tips For A Disney World Trip With Teens

 For more resources, check out Disney World at a Glance.

-Everyone knows what to do with little kids at Walt Disney World: Meet Mickey Mouse and ride the Mad Hatter’s Tea Cups.
-Visiting with older kids and teenagers might seem less obvious but it has certain advantages and its own unique appeal (for instance you can let them wander off on their own with no worries).
-Here are 6 things I think are most likely to get a positive reaction—maybe even a grudging “cool!”—from your teen.
+Everyone knows what to do with little kids at Walt Disney World, but visiting with tweens and teenagers might seem less obvious.
+It does have certain advantages (you can let them wander off on their own and you don’t have to wait in line to meet Anna and Elsa) and it might be essential if the teen has younger siblings.
+The good new is there is no single best Disney World Park with teens.
+They each have something to offer for older kids.
+Here are six things I think are most likely to get a positive reaction—maybe even a grudging “cool!”—from your teen across Orlando’s Disney Resort.

-This is your chance to try all those Magic Kingdom rides that are too scary for little kids, including Pirates of the Caribbean, Space Mountain, Splash Mountain and Big Thunder Mountain Railroad.
+A visit to Disney World with teens is your chance to try all those Magic Kingdom rides that are too scary for little kids, including Pirates of the Caribbean, Space Mountain, Splash Mountain and Big Thunder Mountain Railroad.
 They are all spectacular.
 If possible, ride Splash Mountain and Big Thunder Mountain Railroad at night.
+The newer Indiana Jones Adventure will keep them on their toes, and the Seven Dwarves Mine Train is good for tweens with a lower thrill threshold.

 Drop In To Hollywood Studios

-If the “Mountains” were too tame, send your older kids to Hollywood Studios to experience The Twilight Zone Tower of Terror and the Rock ‘n’ Roller Coaster Starring Aerosmith.
+If the Mountains were too tame, send your older kids to Hollywood Studios to experience The Twilight Zone Tower of Terror and the Rock ‘n’ Roller Coaster Starring Aerosmith.
 Disney loves to entice visitors with a story, but The Tower of Terror’s is darker than the usual Disney fairy tale.
 In 1939, guests of the Hollywood Hotel entered an elevator and plunged to their deaths.
 Now you and your family can ride in the same elevator!
 The Rock ‘n’ Roller Coaster rockets from 0 to 60 mph in 2.8 seconds!
-If that isn’t enough of a rush by itself, ask a Disney cast member to put you in the front seat.
+Try the Indiana Jones Stunt Spectacular if you need a break from rides, but don’t expect to catch your breath.

 Plan a Long Day At Epcot